 Section 1.
-Membership in the State Employees' Leave Bank Program may donate one day (eight hours) of Annual, Personal, or Sick Leave to the State Employees' Leave Bank during the open enrollment period.
+Membership in the State Employees' Leave Bank Program

+A new employee may donate one day (eight hours) of Personal Leave to the State Employees' Leave Bank within the first sixty (60) days of their employment.
+All other employees may donate one day (eight hours) of Annual, Personal, or Sick Leave to the State Employees' Leave Bank during the open enrollment period.
 Sick Leave may only be donated if the employee has a balance of 240 hours after the donation.
 The Employer shall hold an open enrollment period during the health insurance open enrollment period.